 The people living in Beringia were some of the first to come to North America.
-When the ice started to melt about 13,000 years ago, some of these people moved south and became known as the Clovis people.
+When the ice started to melt about 13,000 years ago, 1000 to 2000 moved south and became known as the Clovis people.
 They were really good at making arrowheads, which helped them hunt giant animals like woolly mammoths, giant sloths, and bison.

-Before the Clovis people, other groups had also come to North America, but they spread out too quickly and didn't survive well.
-The Clovis people, however, were very successful, and today, most Native Americans are related to them.
-Other groups of people came later and made up the rest of the population.
+Before the Clovis people, other groups had also come to North America, but they spread out too quickly which resulted in critically low population density and inbreeding.
+The Clovis people avoided this fate and today most Native Americans are their descendants.